 Human society of the 23rd Century is divided into two main political factions.
-The Slashers (short, I believe for Slash-Dotters) think that only further accelerated technological progress, particularly the in realm nanotechnology, can save civilization.
-In contrast the Threshers (short for Thresholders) believe that there limits beyond are technology should not go (and beyond which it has already gone).
+The Slashers (short, I believe for Slash-Dotters) think that only further accelerated technological progress, particularly in the realm of nanotechnology, can save human civilization.
+In contrast the Threshers (short for Thresholders) believe that there are limits beyond which technology should not go (and beyond which it has already gone).
 Auger is a Thresher, which is why she is obsessed with the lost past.

 The Slashers, of course, are merrily exploring space.
 They have found a network of wormholes left behind by a vanished civilization.
-At the far end of many of those wormholes they have found what they call Anomalous Large Objects (ALS) solar-sized manufactured hollow spheres.
+At the far end of many of those wormholes they have found what they call Anomalous Large Objects (ALS) - solar-sized manufactured hollow spheres.
 Inside each of those spheres is a planet, and on the inner surface of the spheres a whole fake sky: sun, stars, galaxies, the lot.
 It is just as if the old mediaeval idea of cosmology was true after all.
 And on a planet inside one ALS...